omarzer0/AZKeepIt/README.md

     - Create notes and Save them locally
     - Add Title and Content
     - Select note color
-    - Lock Note with password
+    - Lock note with a password
     - Add Images to note
     - Delete Note
     - Add or Remove Note from Folder (Note has 0 or 1 Folder "One to one relation")
-    - Save changes when back button pressed
+    - Save changes when the back button pressed
     - Doesn't save empty note

   - Folder:
     - Create Folders to group notes
     - Delete Folder
     - Rename Folder
-    - Delete all notes form a Folder
+    - Delete all folder notes
-    - Add Mutliple notes to Folder (Folder has 0 to many Notes "One to many relation")
+    - Add Multiple notes to Folder (Folder has 0 to many Notes "One-to-many relation")

   - Search:
     - Search Notes by either title or content

 ## Tech stack & Open-source libraries
 - Minimum SDK level 21